Professional wrestling: Midget wrestling

 Midget wrestling can be traced to professional wrestling's carnival and vaudeville origins.
 In recent years, the popularity and prevalence of midgets in wrestling has greatly decreased due to wrestling companies depriving midget divisions of storyline or feud.
 WWE has made a few attempts to enter this market with their "minis" in the 1990s and the "junior's league" as recent as 2006.
 It is still a popular form of entertainment in Mexican wrestling, mostly as a "sideshow".

 Some wrestlers may have their own specific "mini me", like Mascarita Sagrada, Alebrije has Quije, etc. There are also cases in which midgets can become valets for a wrestler, and even get physically involved in matches, like Alushe, who often accompanies Tinieblas, or KeMonito, who is portrayed as Consejo Mundial de Lucha Libre's mascot and is also a valet for Mistico.
 Dave Finlay was often aided in his matches by a midget known mainly as Hornswoggle while in WWE, who hid under the ring and gave a shillelagh to Finlay to use on his opponent.
 Finlay also occasionally threw him at his opponents.
 Hornswoggle was given a run with the WWE Cruiserweight Championship and feuded with D-X in 2009.

-Country differences

-The U.S., Japan and Mexico are the three countries where there is a huge market and high popularity for professional wrestling, but the wrestling styles of each region are different, given their independent development for a long period.

-Professional wrestling in the U.S. tends to have a heavy focus on story building and the establishment of characters (and their personalities).
-There is a story for each match, and even a longer story for successive matches.
-The stories usually contain characters like faces, heels, and - less often - "tweeners" (antiheroes).
-It is a "triumph" if the face wins, while it is a "tragedy" if the heel wins.
-The characters usually have strong and sharp personalities.
-The opposition between faces and heels is very intense in the story, and the heels may even attack the faces during TV interviews.
-The relationship between different characters can also be very complex.